 Now … I just don’t know how I will explain what happened to those beautiful Blue Willow plates …

-(update: I confessed to my M-I-Love and she was greatful that I had made these beautiful items that she didn’t mind the broken plates!)
+(Update: I confessed the broken plates to my Mom-in-Love and she was grateful that I had re-purposed the pieces into these beautiful items and that they are on display in my kitchen.)

 See the original post and comments here.)